Eyelid Correction Surgery (Entropion / Ectropion Repair)

 Benefits of Surgery

-Improved eyelid position
+- Restored eyelid position

-Reduced irritation and watering
+- Reduced eye irritation and watering

-Better comfort and appearance
+- Improved comfort and appearance

 Most patients (90–95%) experience long-term improvement.